 Considering the crowd, the restaurant seems small and congested.
 You are eating and a few others are standing beside you waiting for you to finish.
 So, ideally enjoying the meal during lunch hours isn’t possible.
 Further, the place doesn’t accept cards, so make sure you take enough cash to fill yourself.
 One of the good things is they have a separate takeaway counter.
 Also even with the parking space, it’s way too less to cater for the high footfall during the peak lunch times.

-Talked too much about the restaurant, moving on the food.
-Since it was lunch time and because I prefer the typical mess-type-unlimited-thali stuff, we ordered 5 thalis.
-Abhiruchi is know for its Non Veg preparations including Kheema and Biryani, but we decided to leave for next time 😉 This was the first time I came to know that thalis are always veg (until unless specified) The waiter quickly got 5 plates with some Jeera Rice, pickle, curd and papad.
+Talked too much about the restaurant, moving on to the food.
+Since it was lunchtime and because I prefer the typical mess-type-unlimited-thali stuff, we ordered 5 thalis.
+Abhiruchi is known for its Non-Veg preparations including Kheema and Biryani, but we decided to leave for next time 😉 This was the first time I came to know that thalis are always veg (unless specified) The waiter quickly got 5 plates with some Jeera Rice, pickle, curd and papad.

 Everything else, the curry, aloo subzi (that’s what a north Indian would call it), Bendekai Fry(Ladyfinger pakodi) along with Sambhar and Rasam were already on the table.
 Since this thali is an unlimited one, these items were kept on the table.
-I must say the everything in the thali tasted superb.
+I must say that everything in the thali tasted superb.
 They say Andhra cuisine is spicy but this wasn’t that spicy.
-The curry was my personal favorite and was finger licking good.
+The curry was my personal favourite and was finger-licking good.
 Even the rice quality was better than what I used to have at a food truck.
-It was a typical mess-type meals with amazing taste and good hygiene compared to road side ‘bandis‘
+It was a typical mess-type meal with amazing taste and good hygiene compared to roadside ‘bandis‘